dirigeants/klasa/tutorials/CommandsArguments.md

 What are command arguments and how do they differ from parameters?
 Arguments are raw strings based on the input by the user split based on {@link Command#usageDelim} or {@link Command#quotedStringSupport}.
 A resolver converts the arguments to parameters based on the possible usage type.

-For example, let's say you want a command to take a user and a channel, then you just put a string to usage being: `'<selectedUser:user> <selectedChannel:channel>'`, they're command arguments, and tell the __internal parser__ to take and parse them, if both validate correctly in the command output (i.e. `[p]command @user #channel`), the internal parser will pass an instance of {@link KlasaUser} and {@link external:Channel} inside an array, being **parameters**.
+For example, let's say you want a command to take a user and a channel, then you just put a string to usage being: `'<selectedUser:user> <selectedChannel:channel>'`, that tells the __internal parser__ to take and parse them, if both validate correctly in the command output (i.e. `[p]command @user #channel`), the internal parser will pass an instance of {@link KlasaUser} and {@link external:Channel} inside an array, being **parameters**.

-In short, command arguments are what define the input that the command and internal parser should take, message arguments ({@link KlasaMessage#args}) are the raw arguments (array of string), and message parameters ({@link KlasaMessage#params}) are an array with the parsed arguments.
+In short, usage is what defines the input that the command and internal parser should take, message arguments ({@link KlasaMessage#args}) are the raw arguments (array of string), and message parameters ({@link KlasaMessage#params}) are an array with the parsed arguments.

 ## Structure